sameerahuja662/JAMstack-portfolio-website/src/pages/index.md

     title: Get in Touch
     subtitle: >-
       Like my work, looking to hire me or just have some feedback for any of the projects ?
-Email me today and i'll get back to you
+Email me today and i'll get back to you ASAP
     actions:
       - label: Learn More
         url: /features